KDE/documentation-develop-kde-org/source/accessibility/checklist.rst

 Testing
 ^^^^^^^

--  Verify that when moving among objects that the visual focus indicator is easy to identify.
+-  Verify when moving among objects that the visual focus indicator is easy to identify.
 -  Keyboard navigation through the software and menus should be clearly visible when the focus moves.